 All information logged is handled in accordance with Admin Guide Chapter 6.

 Other Policies & Agreements

 Only Low and Moderate Risk data may be accessed using Globus.
 Globus has not been evaluated for handling data rated as High Risk.
 As always, it is up to the data owners to determine the Risk Classification for their data.

-Globus Connect Server and Globus Connect Personal are licensed under the terms described on the Globus Software Agreement page.
+The Globus Connect Server and Globus Connect Personal software—and included components—are licensed under the terms listed on the Globus Software Agreement page.